 Once you have completed Step 4, contact Director of Graduate Studies Leanne Knobloch to discuss registration for fall classes.
 She serves as the temporary advisor for all new students, and you must consult with her before you register.
-By early June, review the department's fall graduate course offerings and email Dr. Knobloch with your thoughts or to set up a time to talk via phone.
-We would like all new graduate students to be registered for fall by June 15.
-(Note: International students cannot actually register for classes until they have completed the International Student Check-In process in person; however, you should connect with Dr. Knobloch before June 15 about courses you want to take.)
+By late May, review the department's fall graduate course offerings and email Dr. Knobloch with your thoughts or to set up a time to talk via phone.
+We would like all new graduate students to be registered for fall by June 1.
+(Note: International students cannot actually register for classes until they have completed the International Student Check-In process in person; however, you should connect with Dr. Knobloch before June 1 about courses you want to take.)

 Review and bookmark the Graduate Handbook, the comprehensive guide to our graduate program.
 It describes program requirements and contains important information about financial aid, travel support, graduate student research, and other matters.
 Most basic questions about the program can be answered by consulting the Graduate Handbook.

 When Should I Plan to Arrive on Campus?

 All new graduate students should plan to be in town and ready to participate in departmental activities by August 16, 2018.
 All assistantship and fellowship appointments officially begin on that date.
 A more specific schedule will be sent out later, but for now, please be aware that you will be attending (1) orientation meetings for the graduate program, and (2) teaching training sessions (if you hold a teaching assistantship).

 I Have Registered and Reviewed the Graduate Handbook: What Else Do I Need To Do?